Laignes

 Laignes (/fr/) is a commune in the Côte-d'Or department, in the Bourgogne-Franche-Comté region in eastern France.

 Geography

-Laignes has a total area of 40 km^{2} and an approximate altitude of 220 m.
+Laignes has a total area of 40 km2 and an approximate altitude of 220 m.

 Near the town hall there is a basin formed by the resurgence of the river Laigne.

 Accessibility

 Laignes is traversed by RN 965 from Auxerre to Chaumont.

 The nearest train stations are found at Nuits (17 kilometers) and Montbard (25 kilometers).
 There is a bus connection to Gare de Montbard, a (TGV) station.

 History

 Prehistory and antiquity

 Refined flints and tombs dating to the Iron Age attest to the antiquity of the site's occupation.
 The crossing of the roads from Auxerre to Langres and Alise to Vertault made it a very active place for the Lingones during the Gallo-Roman period: an ancient potter's wheel was discovered near the train station bearing witness to the area's artisanal past.